pl3onasm/CLRS/algorithms/theory/recurrences/master-method.md

 It is good to note that it is assumed that the work done at the leaves of the recursion tree is constant, i.e., $T(1) = \Theta(1)$.
 If the base cost is not constant or there are offset terms, we need to resort to Akra-Bazzi or the recursion tree method.

 Also noteworthy is that there is a significant difference in how the master method is presented in editions 3 and 4 of CLRS.
-This is why the recurrence $T(n) = 2T(n/2) + n \log n$ is not covered by the master method in edition 3, but it is covered in edition 4.
+This is why the recurrence $T(n) = 2T(n/2) + n \space \log (n)$ is not covered by the master method in edition 3, but it is covered in edition 4.
 In edition 3, the master method requires $f(n)$ to be polynomially larger or smaller than $n^{\log_b a}$, while in edition 4, it allows for more flexibility with logarithmic factors.
 The above presentation follows edition 4.

 <br/>